This page will be updated frequently to provide more information and resources available to small businesses.

 - Contractor malfeasance;

 The Paycheck Protection Program (PPP) provides funding for payroll, mortgage interest, rent, and utilities and a portion, or all of the loan, may be eligible for forgiveness (interest rate 1%).
-The SBA deadline for this program is August 8th.
+The SBA deadline for this program was August 8th.

 - Click here to find a sample application